greenfirn/Dashboard/README.md

 ![Dashboard Screenshot](Screenshot.png)

-rigcloud_dashboard_server.py connects to MQTT Broker, local on windows, raspberry pi, or amazon aws
+MQTT Broker is what the rigs and dashboard backend talk too... can be run local on windows, raspberry pi, or amazon aws

+... requires little setup just acts as a go between

+rigcloud_dashboard_server.py connects to MQTT Broker as dashboard backend

-'MOSQUITTO START' - remove this section if not on windows, and if from entry point
+'MOSQUITTO START' - remove this section from server.py if not on windows, and if from entry point

-rigcloud_agent.py runs on rigs to collect stats on demand, accept commands
+rigcloud_agent.py runs on rigs to collect stats on demand, accept commands talks to MQTT Broker

 visual studio project files in repos to make development a little easier

-setup notes for mosquitto-bridge mode in repos to use visual studio while rigs are still pointed else were
+setup notes for mosquitto-bridge mode in repos to use visual studio while rigs are still pointed at pi/aws

-cmds received by rigs get handled by rigcloud_cmd.sh
+general cmds received by rigs get handled by rigcloud_cmd.sh

 only data hard reset and select buttons work for now, rig agent all setup to receive cmds